-There are three USGS stream gaging stations in the subbasin: the Rozel gage on the Pawnee River, the Buckner Creek gage at Burdett and the Pawnee River gage at Burdett (Figure 5).
-Figure 6 charts the average annual streamflow for each gage and Figure 7 charts the daily streamflow for all three gages in 2009.
-The Burdett gage on Buckner Creek has a record that extends from 1996 to 2008.
-The average recorded streamflow was 16.48 cfs.
-The Rozel gage is missing one year of record in 1927, but otherwise has the longest record in the subbasin (1925-2008).
-The average recorded streamflow for Rozel was 58.34 cfs.
-The Burdett gage on the Pawnee River has a record that extends from 1982 to 2008.
-The average recorded streamflow for the Burdett gage is 10.01 cfs.
+There are three historical USGS stream gaging stations in the subbasin: the Rozel gage on the Pawnee River, the Buckner Creek gage at Burdett and the Pawnee River gage at Burdett.
+Due to the recent construction of Horsethief Reservoir in Hodgeman County, USGS added four more streamflow gages to the network subbasin (Figure 5).
+Figure 6 charts the average annual streamflow for the three historical gages and Figure 7 charts the daily streamflow for all seven gages in 2010.
+The Burdett gage on Buckner Creek has a record that extends from 1996 to 2009.
+The average recorded streamflow was 15.65 cfs.
+The Rozel gage is missing one year of record in 1927, but otherwise has the longest record in the subbasin (1925-2009).
+The average recorded streamflow for Rozel was 57.82 cfs.
+The Burdett gage on the Pawnee River has a record that extends from 1982 to 2009.
+The average recorded streamflow for the Burdett gage is 9.93 cfs.

 Both streamflow gages at Burdett maintained higher flows during the 1990s with Buckner Creek at 17.80 cfs and Pawnee River at 17.84 cfs.
 The Rozel gage averaged 44.55 cfs.
-Streamflows were lower from the period 2000-2007 averaging 16.55 cfs at Rozel, 7.04 cfs at Burdett on the Pawnee River and 6.03 cfs at Burdett on Buckner Creek (Figure 6).
+Streamflows were lower from the period 2000-2009 averaging 16.55 cfs at Rozel, 7.09 cfs at Burdett on the Pawnee River and 5.91 cfs at Burdett on Buckner Creek (Figure 6).